-Legend has it Roman soldiers in the 2nd century needed a drink to help them keep warm and they turned immediately to their beloved wine.
+Legend has it that Roman soldiers in the 2nd century needed a drink to help them keep warm and they turned immediately to their beloved wine.
 Hot wine became so trendy that the whole world soon picked up on it.
-Much of Europe drank mulled wine, for hundreds of years.
-But it's our friends, the Swedes, who really championed this tradition.
+Much of Europe drank mulled wine for hundreds of years, but it's our friends, the Swedes, who really championed this tradition.
 They added holiday spices to create Glogg, hot spiced wine.

 I'm telling ya, this is a tradition worth starting.
 It made it through the Middle Ages just to make it to you.
 Get you some.

 If you are the low maintenance hostess who doesn't need twenty types of cordials laying around to fix one particular cocktail, I would like to introduce you to my little friend, Peppermint Schnapps.
-A drink in of itself, Peppermint Schnapps does some of it's best work tipped inside a warm frothy mug of hot chocolate.
+A drink in of itself, Peppermint Schnapps does some of its best work tipped inside a warm frothy mug of hot chocolate.

-This is another great drink for my girls who don't want speciality liquors crowding their liquor shelf is to just make yourself some hot cider and add a splash of Spiced Rum.
-It's that simple.
-Feel free to go gourmet and add additional spices and flavors.
-A infused simple syrup is a nice touch for those who like a sweeter drink, and this drink also benefits from being slowly cooked in a crockpot with added orange rinds, cloves and cinnamon sticks.
+This is another great drink for my girls who don't want specialty liquors crowding their liquor shelf.
+Spiced rum is the only liquor used and is versatile enough to be used in many winter drinks.
+An infused simple syrup is a nice touch for those who like a sweeter drink.
+This drink also benefits from being slowly cooked in a crockpot with added orange rinds, cloves, and cinnamon sticks.

 Somehow British things seem even more Christmasy than American things, no?
 Exhibit A: Butterbeer.
-If ever there was a drink that you had never tasted, but felt like coming home, this would be it.
+If ever there was a drink that you had never tasted but felt like coming home, this would be it.